-Most conversations about artificial intelligence focus on jobs.
+Most conversations about artificial intelligence focus on jobs:

-Which industries will disappear.
-Which careers will survive.
 Which skills will remain valuable.

+Those questions matter.
 But they may not be the deepest change AI creates.
+The larger transformation could be psychological.

-AI may change how human beings understand: - intelligence - creativity - value - purpose - identity itself
+AI may change how human beings understand:

 Work Has Always Shaped Identity